Angola is a civil law jurisdiction with the following categories of Common Jurisdiction Courts:

 As a general note, Angola does not afford protection to registrations granted abroad or under international treaties; those intending to obtain protection in Angola must register before the Angolan competent authority: the Angolan Institute of Industrial Property (Instituto Angolano de Propriedade Industrial, or IAPI).

 The IPL defines a patent as the legal title granted to protect inventions, allowing its holder exclusive rights to explore it.
 Invention is defined as an inventor’s idea that allows, in practice, the solving of a specific problem in the technology area, whether referring to a product or process.

 An invention patent request shall be made in an application in Portuguese that includes the following:

 The patent invention shall be in place for 15 years from the date of deposit of the application.
 Once that period ends, the patent object shall fall into the public domain.

 The violation of rights conferred by the patent is punishable with imprisonment for up to six months and a fine.

-The Industrial Property Law states that all those who adopt a trade mark to distinguish the products of their economic activity shall enjoy the property and its exclusive use as long as it is registered in accordance with its provisions.
+The IPL states that all those who adopt a trade mark to distinguish the products of their economic activity shall enjoy the property and its exclusive use as long as said mark is registered in accordance with its provisions.
 There are industrial, commercial and service trade marks.

-The registration shall have the duration of ten years, counted from the date of deposit of the application.
+The registration shall last for ten years, counted from the date of deposit of the application.
 The registration may be renewed for consecutive ten-year periods.